gql-dart/ferry/ferry/README.md

 import 'path/to/client.dart';
 import './[my_mutation].req.gql.dart';

-// Instantiate a `QueryRequest` using the generated `.req.gql.dart` file. final mutation = MyMutation(buildVars: (b) => b..id = "123");
+// Instantiate an `OperationRequest` using the generated `.req.gql.dart` file. final mutation = MyMutation(buildVars: (b) => b..id = "123");

 // If I only care about the first non-optimistic response, I can do: